 A State ban on wooden pallets in landfills went into effect on October 1, 2009.
 Therefore, the City can no longer pickup pallets.
 Pallets must be disposed of by contractors or vendors.
 More information can be found on the N.C.
 Division of Pollution Prevention and Environmental Assistance website.

-The City does not collect debris from building or contract work, tires, shingles, concrete, masonry, rocks, dirt, stumps, logs, hazardous chemicals, paint, or sealed containers.
-For disposal of these items contact the Alamance County landfill at (336)376-8902.
+The City does not collect debris from building or contract work, which includes tires, shingles, concrete, masonry, rocks, dirt, stumps, logs, hazardous chemicals, paint, or sealed containers.
+These items should be disposed of in a complaint and appropriate manner by contacting the Alamance County landfill at (336)376-8902.